 - Have received a valid notice to quit (Section 21 notice - this means your landlord is ending your tenancy)

 - Have received a notice that landlord requires possession of accommodation which expires within 56 days

 What support we can offer

 If you are at risk of homelessness, please fill out the Homelessness Application Form.
-This form will inform us of your situation and allow us to determine if you are eligible under the Council's care of Duty.
-If you are not already on the Social Hosuing Register, please fill out the Housing Application Form and submit then together.
+This form will inform us of your situation and allow us to determine if you are eligible under the Council's Care of Duty.
+If you are not already on the Social Housing Register, please fill out the Housing Application Form and submit then together.

 If you are required to register on our system we will contact you and you may need to provide the following supporting documents and information: